New Jersey Grand Jury Charge

 Constitutional Right To Grand Jury Indictment

-The New Jersey Constitution prohibits the government from filing criminal charges in Superior Court without approval of the Grand Jury.
-Therefore, this means requiring the government’s executive branch authorities to file a grand jury indictment is an individual right.
-This does not apply, however, to Disorderly Persons Offenses filed against individuals by police in municipal courts across the state.
+The New Jersey Constitution prohibits the prosecutor from filing criminal charges in Superior Court without approval of the Grand Jury.
+Therefore, the requirement for the government’s executive branch to file a grand jury indictment is an individual right.
+This does not apply, however, to every complaint filed in municipal courts across the state.

 “No person shall be held to answer for a criminal offense, unless on the presentment or indictment of a grand jury…” N.J.
 Const. art.
-1, ¶ 8.
+1, ¶ 8 (emphasis added).

 “In all criminal prosecutions the accused shall have the right . . . to be informed of the nature and cause of the accusation…” N.J.
 Const. art.
-1, ¶ 10.
+1, ¶ 10 (emphasis added).